mapa17/manuelpasieka.com/content/de/projects/ML_dev_deployment_on_AWS.md

 In this blog post, you are going to learn, how to deploy an AWS instance with a python Machine Learning development environment using [Terraform](https://www.terraform.io/intro).
-So you should be able to deploy your next cloud based Machine Learning environment fresh in less than 5 minutes.
+So you will be able to deploy your next cloud based Machine Learning environment in less than 5 minutes.

 All scripts used in this tutorial are available on github as part of the [onomatico](https://github.com/mapa17/onomatico) project.

 ## Pre-Requisites
-To follow the tutorial and use the Terraform script provided, you need the following.
+To be able to use what you learned in this tutorial, and run the Terraform script provided, you need the following.

 * AWS account and user credentials: You can create an AWS user for free [here](https://portal.aws.amazon.com/billing/signup) and in addition, you need to have a private/public key pair that is associated with your AWS user.
 On [how to create key pairs look](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) and how to [associate it with your AWS user](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws. **Note: If you want to run p2.xlarge instances make sure that you have increased your quota to at least 4.
 See [How to increase vCPU limits](https://aws.amazon.com/de/premiumsupport/knowledge-center/ec2-on-demand-instance-vcpu-increase/)**

-* Conda Environment: I highly recommend using a virtual environment like conda to install all tools and libraries that you are working with.
+* **Conda Environment**: I highly recommend using a virtual environment like conda to install all tools and libraries that you are working with.
 Get miniconda installation for your platform [here](https://docs.conda.io/en/latest/miniconda.html)

-* Local Terraform Installation: In your virtual conda environment install terraform from the conda-forge repo with ```conda install -c conda-forge terraform```
+* **Local Terraform Installation**: In your virtual conda environment install terraform from the conda-forge repo with ```conda install -c conda-forge terraform```

-* Example project: The example project that contains the terraform and other scripts you can with git directly (install with conda if you should not have git). ```git clone https://github.com/mapa17/onomatico.git```
+* **Example project**: The example project that contains the terraform and other scripts you can with git directly (install with conda if you should not have git). ```git clone https://github.com/mapa17/onomatico.git```

 ## Overview
 Modern Infrastructure management is relying heavily on the concept of [infrastructure as code](https://stackify.com/what-is-infrastructure-as-code-how-it-works-best-practices-tutorials/) and its tooling.
-In our case, we are going to make use of [Terraform](https://www.terraform.io/intro) as the "infrastructure as code" software framework.
+In our case, we are going to make use of [Terraform](https://www.terraform.io/intro) as an "infrastructure as code" software framework.

-This means that we have a terraform script (part of the example project in [onomatico/aws_instance.tf](https://github.com/mapa17/onomatico/blob/80621794d7f94dd05397ae8beaf92fa4ef9ab985/aws_instance.tf)) that defines what infrastructure we want to create on AWS.
+This means that we use a terraform script (part of the example project in [onomatico/aws_instance.tf](https://github.com/mapa17/onomatico/blob/80621794d7f94dd05397ae8beaf92fa4ef9ab985/aws_instance.tf)) to defines what infrastructure (i.e. instance) we want to create on AWS.

-In addition, the script applies another bash script ([setup_instance.sh](https://github.com/mapa17/onomatico/blob/80621794d7f94dd05397ae8beaf92fa4ef9ab985/setup_instance.sh) on the remote instance that is preparing a conda environment on the newly created instance and installs the base requirements for our example project.
+To configure that instance we are going to use a bash script ([setup_instance.sh](https://github.com/mapa17/onomatico/blob/80621794d7f94dd05397ae8beaf92fa4ef9ab985/setup_instance.sh) that is executed on the remote instance and is preparing a conda environment and installs the base requirements for our example project.

 Now the overall picture is clear, let's dive into the details.

 ## Choosing the right cloud instance
-In this tutorial, we are making use of AWS EC2 as the cloud provider of our choice, but no one likes to be vendor locked, and one of the benefits of a platform like Terraform is its multi-cloud capability, meaning that one can deploy and manage infrastructure on different cloud providers by, in the best case, only adapting some of your terraform scripts slightly.
+In this tutorial, we are making use of AWS EC2 as the cloud provider of our choice.
+But don't worry if you are afraid to be vendor locked, as one of the benefits of a platform like Terraform is its multi-cloud capability, meaning that one can deploy and manage infrastructure on different cloud providers by, in the best case, only adapting some of your terraform scripts slightly.

-Something that Terraform does not do for you, is to select the best **instance type** and **AMI** for your project.
+Something that Terraform does not do for you, is to select the best **instance type** and **AMI** (i.e. system image) for your project.
 The instance type should be selected based on the requirement of computing capacity, memory, and if a GPU is needed or not.
-As this tutorial has to goal to provide you with a Machine Learning development environment, I opted for an [p2.xlarge](https://aws.amazon.com/ec2/instance-types/p2/) that comes with 62 gB Memory, 4 vCPU's and a GPU (Nvidia Tesla K80).
-An alternative would have been a stronger but as well more expansive p3.2xlarge instance.
+As this tutorial has the goal to provide you with a Machine Learning development environment, I opted for an [p2.xlarge](https://aws.amazon.com/ec2/instance-types/p2/) that comes with 62 gB Memory, 4 vCPU's and a GPU (Nvidia Tesla K80).
+An alternative instance type is a stronger but as well more expansive p3.2xlarge instance.

-I highly recommend checking [instances.vantage.sh](https://instances.vantage.sh/) for your region of choice to identify possible instances and their configurations and to get an estimate on the costs associated with them.
+I highly recommend checking [instances.vantage.sh](https://instances.vantage.sh/) to compare different instances and their configurations as well as to get an estimate of their costs.

 Once you selected the instance type of your choice you have to decide on the system image that will be used on the new instance.
-As part of this tutorial, I chose Amazons own [AWS Deep Learning AMI](https://docs.aws.amazon.com/dlami/latest/devguide/what-is-dlami.html) that comes pre-installed with AWS optimized linux installation, and the nvidia drivers (CUDA) so ML Frameworks like tensorflow or pytorch can access the GPU.
+As part of this tutorial, I chose Amazons own [AWS Deep Learning AMI](https://docs.aws.amazon.com/dlami/latest/devguide/what-is-dlami.html) that comes pre-installed with an AWS optimized linux installation, and the nvidia drivers (CUDA) so ML Frameworks like tensorflow or pytorch can make use of GPU acceleration.

 There is unfortunately no simple way to identify the AMI ID one needs to select the correct system image.
 I recommend going to the AWS web console and using AMI Catalog which is part of the EC2 web interface and searching for "Deep Learning Base AMI (Amazon Linux 2)" (the AMI ID is part of the description).

-Defining and using the Terraform configuration
+## Defining and using the Terraform configuration
-We define the instance and how it should be setup through the following Terraform configuration file ([onomatico/setup_instance.sh](https://github.com/mapa17/onomatico/blob/80621794d7f94dd05397ae8beaf92fa4ef9ab985/aws_instance.tf))
+We define the instance and how it should be configured using the following Terraform configuration file ([onomatico/setup_instance.sh](https://github.com/mapa17/onomatico/blob/80621794d7f94dd05397ae8beaf92fa4ef9ab985/aws_instance.tf))

 ```python
 ################################ User variables ################################